-- As a general rule, Fortis College follows the opening/closing schedule of public institutions. - Campus President or designee will determine when weather conditions justify cancellation of classes and/or closing of school. - Faculty and staff will be notified at school or home that College will be closed because of hurricane by a member of the ERT. - School closings will be posted on the school's web site and/or student portal. - If possible, Faculty will notify students in his/her classes about closing of school by cell phone or by posting an announcement in Canvas. - Shut down all equipment properly; disconnect power sources to the equipment - Signs regarding the closing will be posted. - Building Coordinator, the Campus President or designee will secure the building. - Post-closing information on the Student and Faculty Portal.
+- As a general rule, Fortis Institute follows the opening/closing schedule of public institutions. - The Campus President or designee will determine when weather conditions justify cancellation of classes and/or closing of school. - Faculty and staff will be notified at school or home that the Institute will be closed because of a pending hurricane by a member of the Emergency Response Team. - School closings will be posted on the school's web site and/or student portal. - If possible, Faculty will notify students in his/her classes about closing of school by cell phone or by posting an announcement in Canvas. - Shut down all equipment properly; disconnect power sources to the equipment - Signs regarding the closing will be posted. - The Campus President or designee will secure the building. - Post-closing information on Student and Faculty Portal.